-April 21st Prepare the garden for early spring planting.
+April 27th – Planning the garden, early spring planting.
 We’ll go through the different steps in how the prepare the garden beds for the season – the different tools and how to use them, compost making, how to decide what to plant where, when and how.

-May 19th Planting summer crops.
-Almost time to plant squash, zucchini and cucumbers!
-We’ll talk about how to make most use of a small garden space, fertilizers for heavy feeding crops and the characteristics of different varieties.
-We’ll also practice how to transplant tomatoes and brassica (cabbage, broccoli, etc) and how to get the garden off on a good start.
+May 18th – Planting summer crops, tomatoes, brassica.
+Time to plant squash, zucchini and cucumbers!
+We’ll talk about how to make most use of a small garden space, practice how to transplant tomatoes and brassica (cabbage, broccoli, etc) and how to get the garden off on a good start.

-June 9th To set the garden up for success.
-A little work now will save a lot of work later – we’ll talk about different techniques to minimize the amount of time spent with garden upkeep such as watering and weeding.
+June 15th – Mulches, weed prevention, pest deterrent.
+We’ll talk about different techniques to minimize the amount of time spent with garden upkeep such as watering and weeding.
 We’ll go through what natural materials we can use for mulching and how to best prevent weeds.
-We’ll also talk about pests like bugs, raccoons and voles and how to best keep them away.
+We’ll also talk about pests like bugs, raccoons and voles and how to best keep them away

-August 25th Preserving the bounty – Sauerkraut and other fermented goods.
+August 24th – Preserving the bounty – Saur Kraut and other fermented goods.
 Fermentation is one of the oldest and best known ways to preserve food – not only does it expand the storage life of your hard earned produce but it also enhances flavor and nutrition.
 Learn some low labor and simple techniques to make saur kraut, kim chi and salsa as well as how to ferment cauliflower, corn, green beans and broccoli.

 Tour of the Deer Isle Hostel – Homesteading in the 21st Century Learn about traditional and modern methods used to produce building materials, food, garden amendments and energy in harmony with the island landscape.
 Tour the gardens and the orchard, look at the Shiitake-production and the compost-heated outdoor shower.
 See the hand-built 17th Century inspired timber-framed building and the many outbuildings.
 Every Saturday from July 14th through September 1st.
 Tour starts at 10 am followed by a discussion on a homesteading related topic.
 Suggested donation $5-10.